Big Oil just isn’t as big as it once was

 Exxon and a half dozen or so of the world’s largest oil companies — so-called Big Oil, though that’s an increasingly outdated term — just aren’t that big anymore.

-“Oil has shrunk as part of every economy, not only the U.S.,” said Pavel Molchanov, an oil analyst at Raymond James.
+“Oil has shrunk as part of every economy, not only the U.S.,” said Pavel Molchanov, an energy analyst at Raymond James.
 “This is a global trend.”

 Even as some stay-at-home orders are lifted, apprehension about traveling during the pandemic may continue to weigh on demand for oil until a safe and effective vaccine is readily available.